ashish10alex/web-drone-project/README.md

 3. <b> Database </b> -

-* To see all the results for both sets of experiments go to -  `http://localhost:5000/admin` and click on `preview`

 * But the main database which we will use for evaulating results is in the root of the repository -  `database_baseline_vs_noisy.csv` and `database_other_model_combinations.csv`

+* To view the results for each subset separately go to - `http://localhost:5000/results`

 * To look at the experiments done so far go to -`http://localhost:5000/finished` [warning - this random test data at the moment]

+*  To see all the results for both sets of experiments go to -  `http://localhost:5000/admin` and click on `preview`